Dual Degree undergraduate and graduate programs offered at Rutgers.

 Joint Programs (Economics 4 + 1 Masters Program)

-The Accelerated MA Program in Political Science – Concentration in the United Nations and Global Policy Studies (UNMA) offers high-achieving Rutgers undergraduates on New Brunswick campus a path toward a Master's degree that is cost effective in terms of time and tuition.
-With adequate planning and preparation, students can complete the BA and MA in five years.
+The Accelerated (BA/MA) Program in Political Science – Concentration in the United Nations and Global Policy Studies (UNMA) offers high-achieving Rutgers undergraduates on New Brunswick campus a path toward a Master's degree that is cost effective in terms of time and tuition.
+With adequate planning and preparation, students can complete some MA courses as they complete their BA degree.
 More information is available at UNMA Program website.

 The Future Leaders M.B.A. program is designed specifically for undergraduates who are interested in an accelerated master of business administration (M.B.A.) degree program.
 This joint-degree program in science and business is designed to open up doors to leadership jobs and careers never imagined.